A topic analysis will help you to clarify and understand what your assessment question is asking you to do.

 Instruction words | Essay style discussion |

-Note: The activities and example searches in this tutorial are based on the above example topic.
-When working through the activities and searches in this tutorial please feel free to replace the examples provided with your own topic if you prefer.
+Note: When working through the activities and searches in this guide please feel free to replace the examples provided with your own topic analysis keywords.

 Using synonyms can assist by broadening your search, thereby helping you locate appropriate and relevant information resources.
 You can identify alternate keywords or synonyms, like those listed below, that may be useful during your information searching process by looking in general dictionaries.